 Drug/Schedule Quantity Penalties Quantity Penalties Cocaine (Schedule II) 500-4,999 grams mixture First offense: Not less than five years, 5 kilograms or more mixture First offense: Not less than 10 years, and Cocaine Base (Schedule II) 28-278 grams mixture and not more than 40 years.
 If death or serious injury, 279 grams or more mixture not more than life imprisonment.
-If death or serious injury, not less Fentanyl (Schedule II) 40-399 grams mixture not less than 20 years or more than life imprisonment.
-400 grams or more mixture than 20 years or more than life imprisonment.
-Fentanyl Analogue (Schedule I) 10-99 grams mixture Fine of not more than \$2 million if an individual, \$5 million if not an individual.
-100 grams or more mixture Fine of not more than \$4 million if an individual, \$10 million if not an Heroin (Schedule I) 100-999 grams mixture 1 kilogram or more mixture individual.
-Second offense: Not LSD (Schedule I) 1-9 grams mixture Second offense: Not less than 10 years, and not more than 10 grams or more mixture less than 20 years, and not more than life imprisonment.
-If death Methamphetamine (Schedule II) 5-49 grams pure or 50-499 grams mixture life imprisonment.
-If death or serious injury, life 50 grams or more pure or 500 grams or more mixture or serious injury, life imprisonment.
+If death or serious injury, not less Fentanyl (Schedule II) 40-399 grams mixture ror serious injury, not less than 20 years or more than life imprisonment.
+Fine of not more than \$2 million if an individual, \$5 million if not an individual.
+Second offense: Not less than 10 years, and not more than life imprisonment.
+If death or serious injury, life 400 grams or more mixture than 20 years or more than life imprisonment.
+Fentanyl Analogue (Schedule I) 10-99 grams mixture Fine of not more 100 grams or more than \$2 million if mixture Fine of not more than \$4 million if an individual, \$10 million if not an Heroin (Schedule I) 100-999 grams mixture 1 kilogram or more mixture individual.
+Second offense: Not LSD (Schedule I) 1-9 grams mixture 10 grams or more mixture less than 20 years, and not more than life imprisonment.
+If death Methamphetamine (Schedule II) 5-49 grams pure or 50-499 grams mixture 50 grams or more pure or 500 grams or more mixture or serious injury, life imprisonment.
 Fine of not more than \$8 million if an individual, PCP (Schedule II) 10-99 grams pure or 100-999 grams mixture imprisonment.
 Fine of not more than \$4 million if an individual, \$10 million if not an individual.
 100 grams or more pure or 1 kilogram or more mixture \$20 million if not an individual.
-Two or more prior offenses: Life imprisonment Penalties Other Schedule I and II Drugs (and any drug product containing Gamma Hydroxybutyric Acid) Any amount less than 20 years, or n individual, \$5 million it Second offense: Not r nore than 30 years.
+Two or more prior offenses: Life imprisonment Penalties Other Schedule I and II Drugs (and any drug product containing Gamma Hydroxybutyric Acid) Any amount less than 20 years, or n individual, \$5 million if Second offense: Not r nore than 30 years.
 If dea ent.
-Fine \$1 million if an th or serious injury, not Flunitrazepam (Schedule IV) 1 gram or more less than life imprisoni not an individual. ment.
-Fine \$2 million if ar n individual, \$10 million if Other Schedule III Drugs Any amount First offense: Not mor individual, \$1 million it t more than \$250,000 if an Flunitrazepam (Schedule IV) 30 to 999 milligrams Second offense: Not r an individual, \$2 millio not more than \$500,000 if All Other Schedule IV Drugs Any amount First offense: Not mor an individual, \$1 millio ot more than \$250,000 if Flunitrazepam (Schedule IV) Less than 30 milligrams • not more than \$500,000 if All Schedule V Drugs Any amount an individual, \$2 million if not an individual.
-First offense: Not more than one year.
+Fine \$1 million if an the or serious injury, not Flunitrazepam (Schedule IV) 1 gram or more less than life imprisoni not an individual. ment.
+Fine \$2 million if ar n individual, \$10 million if Other Schedule III Drugs Any amount First offense: Not mor individual, \$1 million it t more than \$250,000 if an Flunitrazepam (Schedule IV) 30 to 999 milligrams Second offense: Not r an individual, \$2 millio not more than \$500,000 if All Other Schedule IV Drugs Any amount First offense: Not mor an individual, \$1 millio ot more than \$250,000 if Flunitrazepam (Schedule IV) Less than 30 milligrams Second offense: Not r an individual, \$2 millio not more than \$500,000 if All Schedule V Drugs Any amount First offense: Not more than one year.
 Fine not more than \$100,000 if an individual, \$250,000 if not an individual.
 Second offense: Not more than two years.
-Fine not more than \$200,000 an individual, \$500,000 if not an individual.
+Fine not more than \$200,000 if an individual, \$500,000 if not an individual.